utkarsh2102/ruby-rails/guides/source/autoloading_and_reloading_constants.md

 The purpose of this setup would be that the application uses the class that corresponds to the environment via `AUTH_SERVICE`.
 In development mode `MockedAuthService` gets autoloaded when the initializer runs.
-Let’s suppose we do some requests, change its implementation, and hit the application again.
+Let's suppose we do some requests, change its implementation, and hit the application again.
 To our surprise the changes are not reflected.
 Why?